-History of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-
+History of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, by PCR or antibody to SARS-CoV-2)

-Barre syndrome, transverse myelitis).
+Guillain-Barre syndrome, transverse myelitis).
 Bell's palsy will not be an exclusion criterion

-History of laboratory confirmed COVID-19 prior to enrolment (history of SARS-CoV-2 detection by
+• History of laboratory confirmed COVID-19 prior to enrolment (history of SARS-CoV-2 detection